 “Dr. Tucci’s rich experience melds basic and clinical research in communication disorders with an impressive clinical and surgical practice in otology and neurotology,” said Dr. Collins.
 “This experience, combined with her leadership roles for numerous scientific and professional organizations, as well as serving previously as an advisor at NIH, makes her ideally suited to lead the NIDCD into the future.”

-In her new role, Dr. Tucci will oversee NIDCD’s annual budget of approximately $459 million and lead the institute’s research and training programs in hearing, balance, taste, smell, voice, speech and language.
+In her new role, Dr. Tucci will oversee NIDCD’s annual budget of approximately $459 million (fiscal year 2018) and lead the institute’s research and training programs in hearing, balance, taste, smell, voice, speech and language.
 Discoveries in these areas can have a dramatic impact on the lives of the tens of millions of people with deafness and other communication disorders.